AlexWatson1212/embracing-authenticity/_posts/2025-05-30- When-Disgust-Is-Actually-Jealousy.md

 But healing means softening that disgust.
 Getting curious.
 Asking:

 - What is it about this person that gets under my skin?
 - What are they expressing that I’ve been taught to suppress?
-- Is there a version of me that
+- Is there a version of me that longs to be more like that?

+Sometimes the people we judge are mirrors — reflecting the parts of us we’re scared to reclaim.

+And when we can name that with honesty, the judgment loosens.
+The jealousy softens.
+The healing begins.